 Bearded dragons are not omnivores until pre-adulthood and require a good range of insects until this age.

-If your bearded dragon has a favorite food in the fruit or vegetable range then use it as a mask on vegetation.
-It may be berries, apples or any other food from the acceptable ranges.
-Blend, juice or mash up the favorite food item and spread it over the vegetation.
+If your bearded dragon has a favorite food in the fruit or vegetable range then juice it, mash it or finely cut it and spread over the other vegetation.
+Berries, apples and other fruit are often favorites.
 Try to feed some of the flavor enhanced food by hand or leave it with your bearded dragon.
 Experiment to see which works the best.